-MACHI café, LAWSON's in-store freshly brewed coffee service, gives full consideration to quality control, society and the environment in everything from the coffee beans to the cups of coffee served to customers.
+MACHI café, Lawson's in-store freshly brewed coffee service, gives full consideration to quality control, society and the environment in everything from the coffee beans to the cups of coffee served to customers.
 Paying special attention to the beans, milk, roasting method and coffee machine, we pour our enthusiasm into every cup of coffee we hand to our customers.

 Carefully selected coffee beans, including ripening coffee beans from Ipanema Plantation in Brazil